 Grassland Poultry: a breed apart

 The vast majority of meat chickens you’ll find in Australia today come from just two imported breeds: Ross and Cobb.
-These selectively bred “broiler” birds were developed in the US and the UK specifically for industrial meat production, and now dominate the chicken meat industry around the world.
-Broiler chickens were created to grow faster and larger in record time – from chick to chop, they’re ready to go in around 35 days.
+These selectively bred “broiler” birds were developed in the US and the UK specifically for industrial meat production.
+They now dominate the chicken meat industry around the world.
+Broiler chickens were created to grow faster and larger in record time.
+They’re ready to go in around 35 days, from chick to chop.
 Such efficient production means that chicken meat is now affordable for most people.

-Greater genetic diversity in animal agriculture is important for sustainable food production, as it allows animals to adapt to changes in the environment.
+Greater genetic diversity in animal agriculture is important for sustainable food production.
+It allows animals to adapt to changes in the environment.
 Different breeds possess different traits, such as disease resistance and climate adaptability, that can provide “insurance” for our future food supply.
-While genetic diversity is declining across all agricultural species, poultry genetic resources are believed to be the most endangered.
+Genetic diversity is declining across all agricultural species, but poultry genetic resources are believed to be the most endangered.

 A bird bred for Australia

 Australian poultry breeders Michael and Kathryn Sommerlad recognised this need for genetic diversity in our meat chicken industry, and hatched a plan to address it.
 In 2001, they embarked on a lengthy poultry breeding program to develop an alternate meat chicken strain.
 One that was specifically suited to the Australian climate, with natural resistance to diseases endemic to Australian poultry flocks.